return42/linuxdoc/docs/kernel_dev_remarks.rst

 Remarks for Kernel developer
 ============================

+.. sidebar::  update 2020-08

+   This article left here for historical reasons.

+   (TL;DR) Now we have kernel v5.9 and something in kernel's doc-build chain has been changed.

 Starting with Linux Kernel v4.8 a `sphinx-doc`_ build is available to build formats like HTML from reStructuredText (`reST`_) markup.
 The Makefile target ``htmldocs`` builds the HTML documentation::